Skip to Content

 Olives

-German Shepherds can eat olives, and one or two olives are perfect treats for your German Shepherd.
-Olives contain many vitamins and minerals and are an excellent source of vitamin E, which is good for your dog’s eyes and immune system.
+Olives contain many vitamins and minerals, including fatty acids, and are an excellent source of vitamin E, which is good for your dog’s eyes and immune system.

-You will need to remove the pits to prevent choking or blockages further down the digestive tract.
-Olive pits also contain toxic compounds, and they could even crack your dog’s teeth, which could be very painful for your dog and expensive if you have to pay out dental costs.
+• Olive pits also contain toxic compounds, and they could even crack your dog’s teeth, which could be very painful for your dog and expensive if you have to pay out dental costs.

-Oranges & Mandarins (Tangerines, Clementines & Satsumas)
+Oranges and Mandarins (Tangerines, Clementines & Satsumas)

 However, they should only be given in minimal quantities due to their acidity and high sugar content.
 Your dog probably won’t quite like the acidic zing like other citrus fruits.

 You must only feed the flesh part of the fruit as the peel is hard to digest.
-In addition to this, the peel, seeds, and the white pith contain toxic compounds and so must not be given.
-My German Shepherd turns her head away after the slightest sniff, telling me she is not interested.
-She certainly doesn’t care for oranges due to their bitter or sour taste.
+In addition to this, the peel, seeds, and pith contain toxic compounds and so must not be given.

 Pears